 Is that Russell Crowe, playing a girl-shy nerd in a 1991 episode of the sitcom Acropolis Now?
-It is – and the novelty of seeing him before his brood-and-smoulder era gives the scene its spark.
+It is indeed – and the novelty of seeing him before his brood-and-smoulder era gives the scene its spark.

-Crowe, kitted out in a shiny tracksuit and oversized glasses, leans into the physical awkwardness of the role.
-The discomfort works for him, especially when set against the high-confidence comic rhythms of Effie (Mary Coustas) and Jim (Nick Giannopoulos).
-Their timing, posture and expressive hair flicks show how fully they inhabit their characters, creating an exaggerated Greek-Australian sitcom world that has its own internal logic and charm.
+Crowe, kitted out in a shiny tracksuit and oversized glasses, leans into the physical comedy of the role.
+His frantic discomfort is wonderfully set against the high-confidence rhythms of Effie (Mary Coustas) and Jim (Nick Giannopoulos).
+Their brassy line delivery, posture and expressive hair flicks show how fully they inhabit their characters, who are part of an exaggerated Greek-Australian world buzzing with sitcom charm.
+Within that heightened universe, Crowe is the perfect foil – a future Gladiator edged into a corner by big personalities and even bigger laughs.

 The National Film and Sound Archive of Australia acknowledges Australia’s Aboriginal and Torres Strait Islander peoples as the Traditional Custodians of the land on which we work and live and gives respect to their Elders both past and present.